Maestro-111/movies-search-system/README.md

 make prod build
 make prod up
 ```

+## Develop inside devcontainer environment

+For now the only way to run/debug code for this branch is with devcontainer.
+It will use local settings (regular runserver).

 ##### Important: when running make commands make sure you are in the project root directory (movies-search-system)!